giosava94/auth-templates/README.md

 - **Logout endpoint**: if no changes are required it can be imported from another module already implementing it (for example _local.py_) or it can be written from zero.
 The unique requirement for this endpoint is that it has to clear all **JWTs** or **Session** cookies (it depends on the communication type between the web server and the web client).
 - **add_auth_routes**: this function is essential because it will be used by the _main.py_ module in the **backend** folder.
 This function is in charge to add to the APIs all (or a part) of the endpoints defined in this file.

-Developers can add to this file as much functions and enpoints as they want (be consistent on what you add to this file!).
+Developers can add to this file as much functions and endpoints as they want (be consistent on what you add to this file!).

 The _google.py_ module is a working example of what developers should do to implement external authentication and authorization with an OIDC provider.

-This module uses the standard logout and refresh enpoints, but it implements a custom login endpoint based on multiple functions.
+This module uses the standard logout and refresh endpoints, but it implements a custom login endpoint based on multiple functions.
 The login endpoints does not expect a _PUT_ request (as the one implemented into _local.py_) but a _GET_ request with specific params.
 Moreover it implements another endpoints to get the correct link to redirect the user to the Google's authentication and authorization page.
 Finally, as required by _example.py_, it implements the _add_auth_routes_ function adding the defined resources to the web server APIs.

 This example shows how various can be the authentication procedures.